Turn the key—nothing. No crank, no start. Just silence. What now?

 Rapid clicking → Low voltage or bad connections.
 Go back and recheck the battery and terminals.

-There is no sound at all → The starter isn’t getting power because the ignition switch/relay is bad, or an immobilizer fault or a bad neutral safety system switch.
+There is no sound at all → The starter may not be getting power because the ignition switch/relay is bad, or an immobilizer fault or a bad neutral safety system switch.

 Step 2: Check for Power at the Starter